CHE-449, Chemistry Research

 - Google books free on the Web

-- Search for books then click a title.
-In the book record use "Find in Library" (left sidebar) to link to the item record in WorldCat.org, as shown below.
+- TIP: Search for books then click a title.
+In the book record use "Find in Library" in the left sidebar to link to the item record in WorldCat.org, as shown below.
 See PDF.

 - WorldCat.org free on the Web